Win Tickets To Gavin DeGraw's Acoustic Cafe

 Like every Acoustic Cafe, the only way to see Gavin DeGraw live is to win your way in to the show… and we’re giving you the chance this week.
 Plus, at the event, you have the chance to win a VIP upgrade, courtesy of Miller Lite!

-Listen to 96.5TIC for your chance to call-in middays all this week.
+Listen to 96.5TIC for your chance to call-in from 10am to 2pm all this week.
 When you hear the cue to call, dial 860-247-9696 and you could win a pair of tickets to the Acoustic Cafe!

 The Acoustic Cafe with Gavin DeGraw is brought to you by Miller Lite… Enjoy The Original! and 96.5 TIC!